Menü

 • The Journal Impact Factor is also susceptible to manipulation, because it can be artificially boosted by journals citing their own articles.

-The German Association of Scientific Medical Societies (AWMF) has also spoken out against the sole use of Journal Impact Factors to evaluate research work (see the AWMF paper).
+The German Association of Scientific Medical Societies (AWMF) has also spoken out against the sole use of Journal Impact Factors to evaluate research (see the AWMF paper).

 Other citation-based metrics and altmetrics